alistratov/bit-permutation/docs/classes/bit_permutation.md

 ```python
 is_identity() -> bool
 ```
-Checks if the permutation is the identity permutation.
-The identity permutation is the one where no bits are moved.
+Checks if the permutation is the identity permutation, where no bits are moved.

 #### is_derangement
 ```python
 is_derangement() -> bool
 ```
-Checks if the permutation is a derangement.
-A derangement is a permutation in which none of the elements appear in their original positions, meaning there are no fixed points.
+Checks if the permutation is a derangement, where no bits remain in their original positions (i.e., there are no fixed points).

 #### is_involution
 ```python
 is_involution() -> bool
 ```
-Checks if the permutation is an involution.
-An involution is a permutation that is its own inverse, meaning that applying the permutation twice returns the original sequence.
+Checks if the permutation is an involution, meaning that applying the permutation twice returns the original value.

 #### get_number_of_fixed_points
 ```python